lookback/meteor-emoji/README.md

 ## Features

 - ✅ Renders unicode emojis from shortnames (:smile:).
-- ✅ Adds an `Emoji` collection to the client and server filled with over 800 emojis.
+- ✅ Adds an `Emoji` collection to the client filled with over 800 emojis.
 Suitable for autocompletions and similar.
 - ✅ Includes `emoji` template helpers for easy rendering of emojis inside your Meteor templates.
 - ✅ Parses arbitrary strings and replaces any emoji shortnames with emoji unicode representations.
 - ✅ Parses common ASCII smileys and maps to corresponding emoji.